-- RSPP should encourage and incentivise more efficient spectrum use, avoiding fragmented use as much as possible. - European Commission and Member States should actively support 6G research and development and, when needed, ensure that available EU harmonised spectrum is able to support the development of 6G and other technologies beyond 5G. - There are opportunities to meet demand for fixed wireless access within ECS harmonised spectrum.
+- RSPP should encourage and incentivise more efficient spectrum use, avoiding fragmented use as much as possible. - European Commission and Member States should actively support 6G research and the development of future eco-systems in response to European policy objectives and, when needed, ensure that available EU harmonised spectrum is able to support the development of 6G and other technologies beyond 5G. - There are opportunities to meet demand for fixed wireless access within ECS harmonised spectrum.
 Flexible use is already possible within the current regulatory framework.
 In consequence, European Commission and Member States should support the flexible usage of ECS EU harmonised spectrum in order to support fixed wireless access and wireless backhauling.